 Skilled physiotherapists insert the needles into the skin and muscle to directly target tight knots of muscle called trigger points that cause and refer pain throughout the body.

-The mechanism of action is not fully understood but is thought to work by altering the electrical activity in the region which results in a twitch response which effectively “resets” the muscle back to a normal resting length.
+The mechanism of action is not fully understood, but is thought to work by altering the electrical activity in the region, which results in a twitch response.
+This effectively “resets” the muscle back to a normal resting length.

 Improve Blood Flow

 Dry needling seeks out trigger points and releases them using an ultra-thin acupuncture needle.
 With relaxed muscles comes improved blood flow!

 Decrease Pain & Release Neurotransmitters

 These neurotransmitters work to block transmission of pain information to the brain and spinal cord.

 Patients that undergo dry needling typically see an improvement in their range of motion, or how much they can move.

 Treat Chronic Pain

 It’s used as part of a larger treatment plan to effectively manage conditions like shoulder pain, back pain, neck pain, headaches, plantar fasciitis, tennis/golf elbow, sciatica and more.

-Book an appointment today with one of our physiotherapists to help you determine if dry needling could be an option to treat your pain.
+Book an appointment today with one of our physiotherapists to help you determine if dry needling could be an option for treatment.